-The benefits of having a diversified property investment property are many.
+The benefits of having a diversified property investment portfolio are many.

 1. More equity – The more properties you own, the more equity you stand to gain as you pay off your loans and the homes grow in value.
 In the end, that gives you the freedom to borrow against the equity (via a refinance or cash-out loan) or sell the properties and take the profits.
-Reinvest that in more money-making properties or put it toward retirement or any other expenses you might have.
+You can reinvest that in more money-making properties or put it toward retirement or any expenses you might have.

 3. Multiple sources of income – When you only have one property, its performance weighs heavily on your finances and cash flow.
 If it’s vacant for even a few months, that means serious losses and pressure on your household.
 With multiple properties, however, you enjoy income from several sources, protecting you in the event one is vacant or a tenant doesn’t pay up.

 Diversifying your property portfolio essentially keeps you from having “all your eggs in one basket,” as the old adage goes.
 It protects you, opens the door to better cash flow and more profits, and gives you more opportunity for selling or cashing out down the line.